hamzaalictn/universitystore/README.md

-ZEBER  : Cucumber Selenium FrameWork
+UNIVERSITY STORE  : Cucumber Selenium FrameWork
 ============================

 Copyright/Licensing Information : READ LICENSE
 ---
-Project source can be downloaded from : https://github.com/hamzaalictn/zeber.git
+Project source can be downloaded from : https://github.com/hamzaalictn/universitystore.git

 Author
 --------
 Hamza Ali CETIN

-Aim
+Purpose
 --------

-The aim of developing the ZEBER test automation framework is to enhance the quality of the Zeber Web Application by enabling reliable and efficient testing processes.
+The aim of developing the University Store test automation framework is to enhance the quality of the University Store Web Application by enabling reliable and efficient testing processes.
 The framework intends to reduce the time and cost of testing while simultaneously increasing the accuracy and thoroughness of test coverage.
 Ultimately, the project aims to improve the overall software quality and user experience, leading to increased customer satisfaction.
 Additionally, the framework promotes the use of industry-standard tools and practices for test automation to help organizations stay competitive in the rapidly evolving software development industry.

 Test Executions
 --------